jgitkins/jgitkins-runner/README.md

 #### 4. Integration
 - [ ] **Message Queue (MQ)**: Asynchronous communication with JGitkins Server for job distribution (Modular design). -->

----

-## ❓ FAQ / Design Decisions

-**Q: How are plugins managed?**
-A: We aim to move away from the UI-based plugin management of traditional Jenkins.
-Plugins will be defined declaratively (Code-as-Configuration).